All About the Cry-It-Out Method for Sleep Training

 The Bottom Line

 The cry-it-out method is just one sleep-training strategy.
-The framework involves you preparing your baby for the night and letting them cry themselves to sleep without any intervention from you (unless, of course, in an emergency).
-Whether this is the right technique for you and your family will be up to you to decide!
+The framework involves you preparing your baby for the night and letting them cry themselves to sleep without any intervention from you (unless, of course, they need to be fed, diapered, or are unsafe).
+Whether this is the right technique for you and your family is up to you to decide!